ivansifrim/scribbletune/README.md

 node app.js
 ```

-A file called new_midi_file.mid will be created.
+A file called ideas.mid will be created.
 You can open that file in your favorite audio editor (Logic, GarageBand, etc).